Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 > [!Important]
 - [[#Ductul Carcinoma In Situ (DCIS)]] is a premalignant lesion that can develop to a malignant lesion. [[#Lobular Carcinoma In Situ (LCIS)]] is *not* a plemalignant lesion, it will *not* develop to a malignant lesion, but is a risk factor for further lesion
+- Tamoxifen is preferred in **premenopausal women**, aromatase inibitors are not effective

 ---
 ---